 - it smooths out the imperfections of the canvas,

-- it improves the adhesion between the paint and the canvas.
+- and it improves the adhesion between the paint and the canvas.
 Paint on raw canvas is more likely to crack and flake, it’s also hard to blend onto a raw material.

 If you’re reading this after some bad experience of cracking or flaking on your acrylic paintings, don’t give up, you can definitely fix it with my easy step-by-step guide.